Kalera to Go Public on NASDAQ through Merger with Agrico Acquisition Corp.

 Advisors:

 BofA Securities acted as financial advisor to Kalera AS in connection with the transaction.
 Milbank LLP and Advokatfirmaet Thommessen AS acted as legal counsel to Kalera.
-FTI Consulting, and Maxim Group LLC acted as financial advisors to Agrico and Maples Group and Loeb & Loeb LLP acted as legal counsel for Agrico.
+FTI Consulting acted as financial advisors to Agrico and Maples Group and Loeb & Loeb LLP acted as legal counsel for Agrico.

 Investor Conference Call Information: